Phoenix Sky Harbor International Airport remains open. Transportation, including airlines, is classified as an essential service per the Governor.

 The health and safety of our customers is our top priority.
 When you are ready to travel again, we are here for you.

-Effective June 1, 2020 Phoenix Sky Harbor International Airport will require all employees and members of the public entering public airport facilities, including the terminals, the Rental Car Center, the PHX Sky Train®, and Airport buses to wear a face covering.
+As of June 1, 2020, Phoenix Sky Harbor International Airport requires all employees and members of the public entering public airport facilities, including the terminals, the Rental Car Center, the PHX Sky Train®, and Airport buses to wear a face covering.
 In concert with major airlines, the TSA, airports across the country including Seattle, Denver, LAX, New York’s JFK, Boston Logan, Miami, and even companies such as Uber, everyone in public airport facilities will be required to cover their noses and mouths.

 Travelers, employees, and those visiting the airport should bring their own face covering to wear throughout the airport.
-Several airport stores are currently selling masks, with more stores to offer additional options soon.
+Many airport stores are currently selling masks, with more stores to offer additional options soon.
+Masks are also available at the Airport's Information Counters.

 The face covering does not have to be commercially purchased.
 It can be a homemade cloth mask, or bandana – as long at the requirement is met to cover the nose and mouth.
 The CDC has instructions on how to create and wear a cloth face covering.